Realtek PCIe GBE Family Controller Driver, Network Disconnects, Cable Errors, and Missing Adapter Issues

 How this played out: The onboard adapter remained missing.
 The situation ended with replacing it using a separate PCIe network card.

-Problem: Adapter present but no internet access
+Problem: Realtek PCIe GBE Family Controller present but no internet access

 What users observed: The controller appeared functional, and local network details looked normal, but there was no internet access.